 Consider getting the Rotterdam Welcome Card, that includes a ticket for public transportation, discounts for many tourist attractions and — very important! — a city map.
 You can purchase a Welcome Card for one, two or three days, depending on your time schedule and personal plans.
 (1 Day € 10, 2 days € 13.50 and 3 days € 17.50).

 So, let’s get this started!
 Here is a list of my favorites things to see and do in Rotterdam.
 Enjoy!

-The Erasmus Bridge has became an icon of Rotterdam.
-It spans 800 metres across the Maas river, connecting the northern and southern parts of the city.
+The Erasmus Bridge has become an icon of Rotterdam.
+It spans 800 meters across the Maas river, connecting the northern and southern parts of the city.
 Thanks to its prominent horizontal base, the bridge has been nicknamed “The Swan”.

 Rotterdam Central Railway Station is brand new and was just completed in 2014.
 As my Dutch friend told me, there were many public discussions and forums about the design of the station and the result is splendid.
 To me, it’s the most modern and beautiful train station in Europe (and yes, even ahead of some German stations that I also like very much).

 The station building has a modest transparent glass view from the north, while the south station entrance features a striking slanted roof with the original clock and station sign from long ago.